 Cedric Hurst is Principal and founder at Spantree.
 He spends a lot of time thinking about how to apply cutting-edge open source solutions to business and everyday problems.
 Before starting Spantree, he had a stint at IBM as an open source evangelist.
 He also founded a startup to create secure wireless networks in the early 2000s.
 He loves working with Groovy, Elasticsearch, rules engines, and devops tools.
 In his spare time, Cedric also speaks at technical meetups, makes music and mentors students.
 If he wasn't building software for a living, his fallback career is to become a record store clerk.

 Kevin is a Senior Software Engineer, and the primary math nerd.
 After brief stints in physics and academic math, he realized the creation of things was just as important as the theory, and became a full time programmer.
-Possessing a hodge podge of tools for any job, he particularly enjoys Python, Groovy, and pretty much every data store in existence.
+Possessing a hodge podge of tools for any job, he particularly enjoys Clojure, Elixir, and pretty much every data store in existence.

 If you ever want to math out, Kevin would love to talk about cryptography, algebra, graph theory, or number theory.
 In his spare time, his preferences and hobbies tend to change with the moon, but generally board games, RPGs, and some form of creation lie at the heart of them all.

 As Spantree's Operations Manager, Liz ensures our engineers have the ideal environment in which to innovate for our clients, and that our clients have a seamless experience while working with Spantree.
 Liz joins Spantree from the Chicago office of the Network for Teaching Entrepreneurship (NFTE), an international nonprofit that engages young people in school by teaching them the fundamentals of business and entrepreneurship.
 In her free time, Liz enjoys cooking, binge watching the latest Netflix original series, and finding the best bowl of ramen in Chicago (follow along on ramenadventure.tumblr.com).